ajeetraina/dhi-sample-demos/rust/guides/rust.md

 # How to use this image

-## Start a Rust toolchain
+## Start a Rust instance

-Run the following command to run a rust toolchain.
+Run the following command to run a Rust instance.
 Replace <your-namespace> with your organization's namespace and <tag> with the image variant you want to run.

 ```